laravel/pennant/notes.md

 This is a feature that is nice for supporting 3rd party vendors as most (all the ones I've looked at) support this kind of behaviour.

-This raises the question, what does "active" vs "inactive" mean when using rich values.
-An inactive feature is any feature that is explicitly set to `false` - everything else is considered active.
+This raises the question, what does "active" vs "inactive" mean when using rich values: an inactive feature is any feature that is explicitly set to `false` - everything else is considered active.

 ## Caching